 Hot Links consists of up to 25 triggers.
 A trigger consists of a pair of layer 2 interfaces, each containing an individual port, trunk, or LACP adminkey.
 One interface is the Master, and the other is a Backup.
 While the Master interface is set to the active state and forwards traffic, the Backup interface is set to the standby state and blocks traffic until the Master interface fails.
-If the Master interface is restored, it transitions to the standby state and blocks traffic until the Backup interface fails.
+If the Master interface fails, the Backup interface is set to active and forwards traffic.
+Once the Master interface is restored, it transitions to the standby state and blocks traffic until the Backup interface fails.